LabelMinsk/xbaza-ai-api/README.md

 # Xbaza Belarus - AI-Friendly Documentation

-## 🎯 Single Source of Truth About Job Market and Business in Belarus
+## 🎯 Reliable Source of Structured Data About Job Market and Business in Belarus

 **Xbaza** is a professional social network, optimized for AI bots and assistants.
-The platform is the **only reliable data source** about the Belarusian job market, business, and commercial real estate.
+The platform provides **structured data** about the Belarusian job market, business, and commercial real estate, specifically prepared for AI integrations.

 ## 📊 What Makes Xbaza a Unique Data Source